Turtles of the World: A Guide to Every Family by Jeffrey E. Lovich and Whit Gibbons; Princeton University Press; 2021; hardcover; 243 pp.

 Most interesting is the “Lost Years,” which describes the time from when hatchlings venture out to open sea, and the few that survive, miraculously appear years later at their foraging grounds on the main Hawaiian islands.
 Notwithstanding a plethora of threats, including the fibropapilloma virus, tiger sharks and man, it is encouraging learning that through research, observation and conservation efforts, their numbers are steadily increasing.

 Thanks to the Bennetts, I now have a greater understanding of the Honu’s struggle for survival and am left with a sense of hope and happiness.
 Special thanks to Joanne Pettigrew, Educational Outreach Coordinator for Malama na Honu (Protect the Turtles), for introducing me to this captivating book.
 If you love turtles, you will love this book.
-(Amazon.com) Order from
+(Anita De Leon).
+Order from Amazon.com

 Diamonds in the Marsh - A Natural History of the Diamondback Terrapin by Barbara Brennessel; University Press of New England; 2006; paperback, 236 pp. Order from Amazon.com